11 deadly crashes, drowning, capsized boat in Missouri over Memorial Day weekend - NewsBreak

 MISSOURI – Eleven people died in crashes on Missouri highways and one person drowned over Memorial Day weekend, according to the Missouri State Highway Patrol.

-In MSHP Troop C, which covers several counties in the St. Louis region, troopers also report 26 DWIs, nine drug arrests, and 80 injury crashes.‘It’s like they forgot us’: Homeowner demands speed bump after major crash in north St. Louis
+In MSHP Troop C, which covers several counties in the St. Louis region, troopers also report 26 DWIs, nine drug arrests, and 80 injury crashes.

 On the water, the Missouri State Highway Patrol responded to one drowning and a capsizing incident at the Lake of the Ozarks over the weekend.
 Troopers say Matthew Frazier, 40, drowned in the Elk River in McDonald County.